About The Law Office of Raoul Graham, PLC

 Prior to founding the firm, Raoul served as a deputy sheriff, a law clerk for the criminal division of the Department of Justice, Office of the United States Attorney, and an intelligence officer for the operations department of a civilian intelligence agency for which he investigated espionage, sabotage, terrorism, and organized crime.

-As part of the firm, Raoul served as a consultant for a British think tank based in Nairobi, for which he monitored the conduct, performance and leadership of regional law enforcement departments in Somalia, researched human trafficking, and performed a comprehensive survey of the security sector in Somaliland.
+On behalf of the firm, Raoul served as a consultant for a British think tank based in Nairobi, for which he monitored the conduct, performance and leadership of regional law enforcement departments in Somalia, researched human trafficking, and performed a comprehensive survey of the security sector in Somaliland.

 Raoul is a government whistleblower himself.